Omar27522/ebayListingOffline/TECHNICAL.md

 - (Optional) Web framework (e.g., Gin, for dashboard)

 ## Update Mechanism
-- Scheduled job (cron or internal timer) or manual trigger
+- The tool automatically updates its local database at scheduled intervals (via scheduled job or internal timer), or you can trigger a manual refresh.
-- Overwrites/updates local database with new listings
+- Overwrites/updates the local database with new listings.
+- No eBay account access is required for updates.

 ## Security Considerations
 - Only accesses public data—no credentials or sensitive info required
 - No write access to eBay
+- No eBay account access required

 ## Extensibility
 - Can add support for other marketplaces (Amazon, Shopify, etc.)